 A local steering group

-Much of the house is about getting the organisation as well as the culture right.
-Based on experience of working with 26 communities or programmes (including Year of Care pilot sites) the presence of a local steering group to set up, make local links, monitor progress and make adjustments accordingly is the most important success factor for embedding and supporting care planning.
+Based on our experience, a local steering group to set up, make local links, monitor progress and make adjustments accordingly is one of the most important success factors for embedding and supporting personalised care and support planning.

-The most successful local steering groups have included:
+The most successful local steering groups usually include:

 - Representative user involvement

 - A member of the Year of Care national team

 - Access to IT expertise

 - Your local trainers, once trained